KarafsTeam/backend-coding-challenge/README.md

 ### TODO:

 - add health check
+- it's better to not use `:latest` tag for docker images in production.
 - store valid refresh tokens in a key value db like redis
 - using `forwardRef` is not a good practice, we just used it for sake of simplicity